Wau Shilluk: Culture

 The Wau Shilluk inhabit Southern Sudan with a population of about 500,000, majority of them have converted over to Christianity, while little follow traditional religion, and even small numbers have converting to Islam.

 The Shilluk language is uniformly spoken throughout all half million of these people.
 The country is broken up into north (Gar) and south (Iwak); within the north and south there are around 100 different ethnic clans or groups.

 Agriculture is a way of life for these people where main crops consist of harvesting and consuming beans, simsim, maize, and sorghum.
 The Shilluk have thrived on fishing in the Nile River and surrounding tributaries fueling their diet of eating seafood.

-Culture, morals are passed on orally from generation to generation, which is why majority of traditions have been lost.
+Culture, morals are passed on orally from generation to generation, which is why the majority of traditions have been lost.
 One tradition not lost is marriage, which is the main goal in the lifetime of the Shilluk.
 It is an old fashion approach where word of mouth slowly reaches the ears of those dominant in the family.
 The finalization of the marriage entails a price of 10 cows or 30 sheep and goats to the family of the bride.